foundry-vtt-community/wiki.js/development/api/applicationv2.md

 ##### \_preparePartContext

 The `HandlebarsApplicationMixin` provides an additional method for handling context that can be useful, especially in conjunction with only rendering some of the parts so only processes that are actually necessary happen.
-You can cleanly override this method and ignore the native `partId` property it adds.
-A common pattern is to use a [switch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/switch) statement on `partId` and then handle part-specific logic in the cases.
+You can cleanly override this method and ignore its addition of `partId` to the context.

 ```js
     /**